Modifying an Event Mesh

 Adding an Event Broker Service to an Existing Event Mesh

 You can add an existing event broker service to an event mesh.
-After you specify the event broker service to add, the event mesh is re-created.
-This means that events/data no longer travel across the event mesh temporarily while the mesh is re-established, however the existing event broker services remain running with no service impact.
+After you specify the event broker service to add, the event mesh is recreated.
+As a result, events stop traveling across the event mesh while the mesh is reestablished.
+The event broker services themselves keep running with no service impact.

 To add an event broker services to an existing mesh, follow these steps: